shib0li/Infinite-Fidelity-Coregionalization/README.md

 # Datasets of Physical Simulations

-We only provide the *Heat* equation data in this repository.
-You can generate other datasets by yourself by running
+*Heat* equation data is included in this repository.
+You can generate other physical simulations datasets by yourself by running

 ```
 python generate.py -domain=(Heat, Poisson, Burgers, TopOpt, NavierStockPRec/URec/VRec)

 ```
+Note that for *Buergers*, *Topology Optimization*, *NavierStock*, the solvers requires MATLAB support.